Descendants of Thomas Anthony Hellegers

 Summary of Eric Eijgelsheim's web page on Anthony Hellegers (1814-1876)

 In 1838, while in his mid-twenties, Anthony was convicted of stealing money from his landlord and sentenced to 5 years imprisonment.
 Shortly after his release he created this miniature worked in silver, showing a seesaw mounted on an oblong plate.
 On the seesaw are a standing figure of a police officer and the seated figure of Anthony Hellegers.
-The sculpture is held by the Rijksmuseum in Amsterdam which had it on view when Lynne Goepper visited in 2018.
+Source: rijksmuseum.

 This image shows the silversmith's master signs used by Anthony Hellegers; source: Arnhem library.

-This image shows the master sign of Anthony's father, Thomas Hellegers, Jr.; source: Arnhem library.
+This image shows the master sign of Anthony's father, Thomas Hellegers, Jr.

 In 1844 Anthony married Neeltje Grinwis, 24 years old from Ouddorp.
 In 1857 he moved to Rotterdam and, on June 21, 1865, married a second time.
 His new wife was Gerritje Eijgelsheim (born 1833 in Leiden; died 1900 in Rotterdam).
 They had a daughter, Johanna Fredrika Hellegers, born in Rotterdam on May 24, 1866.